 Subdivisions (b)(2) and (d) of UPAIA Section 202 are omitted as unnecessary in view of the special California rules on interest and income accruing during administration.
 See Sections 12000-12006, 16305.
 The uniform act provision was added to fill a gap noted by several commentators (see UPAIA § 202 comment) - a gap that had been filled by earlier California legislation, which is unaffected by enactment of this chapter.
-See, e.g., Section 16340(c) (continuing former Section 16314).
 For background on former law, see Recommendation Relating to Interest and Income During Administration, 19 Cal.
 L. Revision Comm'n Reports 1019 (1988).